-Grace Kelly was an Oscar winning American actress who was a major Hollywood star in the 1950s.
-In 1956, after starring in 11 films, she retired from acting to marry Prince Rainer of Monaco.
-As Princess consort of Monaco she fulfilled duties of her Royal position, and set up a Foundation to promote the arts and help disadvantaged children.
-She died on September 14, 1982, aged 52 from a car crash.
+Grace Kelly was an Oscar-winning American actress who was a major Hollywood star in the 1950s.
+In 1956, after starring in eleven films, she retired from acting to marry Prince Rainer of Monaco.
+As Princess consort of Monaco, she fulfilled duties of her Royal position and set up a Foundation to promote the arts and help disadvantaged children.
+She died on 14 September 1982, aged 52 from a car crash.

 Early Life Grace Kelly

-Grace had two sisters Margaret (Peggy) , Elizabeth and a brother John.
-John followed in the athletic footsteps of his father competing at the 1948, 1952 and 1956 Olympics.
+Grace had two sisters Margaret (Peggy), Elizabeth and a brother John.
+John followed in the athletic footsteps of his father competing in the 1948, 1952 and 1956 Olympics.
 He won a bronze medal in rowing 1956.
 Despite the sporting prowess of her family, Grace was never really interested in sport being more interested in acting and modelling.
 Although she did not fit seamlessly into her family, she later expressed gratitude to her parents for their open-mindedness and inspiration to aim for perfection.

 “My parents, despite their serious attitude toward life in general, and that of their children in particular, were very broadminded people.
 There was no such thing as a bad profession for them.
 As I was their daughter, they knew that, whatever profession I chose, I would do it well.
 That was enough for them.“